variotry/knockout-decorator/README.md

 # knockout-decorator

-This plug-in provides the function of Knockout observable as if to use usual property.
+This plug-in makes it easier for you to write a code with knockout observable.

+## Demo

+See https://demo.variotry.com/knockoutDecorator/ or demo/index.html.

+(I have checked demo with Google Chrome, IE11, Edge and firefox.)

-## Install
+## Usage

 Write as below on a html.

     <script src="path/knockout.js"></script>
     <script src="path/knockout-decorator.js"></script>

-## Usage
+	<script src="yourScript.js"></script>

-First define a shortName such as `var vt = variotry.KnockoutDecorator`.
+And define a shortName such as `var vt = variotry.KnockoutDecorator`.

 ### 1.Use observable object